-QQI FET Awards Holders
+QQI FE Awards Holders

 LYIT accepts QQI FET awards (subject to specific module requirements).
 Applicants must present a full major award.
 Entry is competitive.
+Where maths (or another specific subject) is required for LCE applicants, FE applicants should either 1) have already met that subject requirement via LCE or 2) hold a related module within their FE award.

 The specific requirements for our programmes are available on our website and in the prospectus.
 Details of how an applicant score is calculated are also provided.